 Figure 1.
-76% of Millennials are more willing to share their personal information to get a discount or perk compared to other age groups surveyed.
+70% of Millennials are more willing to share their personal information in exchange for discounts or perks compared to other age groups surveyed.

 Despite coming of age in a totally digital world, Gen Z is not as comfortable as Millennials when it comes to sharing their personal information.